-Roald Dahl’s short stories are always a bit of a shock to the system if you only know him through his children’s literature.
-He was, to put it bluntly, an incredibly dark and morbid fellow.
-I’ve been through enough of his adult short stories to recognize his almost visceral love of death, gore, and horror… Something all the macabre humor of his children’s books doesn’t even come close to matching.
-So picking up this collection of his “county life” stories, I was prepared for the worst.
+If you only know him through his children’s literature, Roald Dahl’s short stories are always a bit of a shock to the system.
+He was, to put it mildly, a pretty morbid guy.
+His adult short stories are filled with grisly deaths, gore, and horror; something all the macabre humor of his children’s books doesn’t even come close to matching.
+So picking up this collection of his “country life” stories, I was prepared for the worst.
 And while these stories weren’t without their disturbing elements (rats and racing dogs make out particularly poorly), overall I found this book very refreshing.
 More than anything, I think it gives you an appreciation of the incredible life Dahl lived, and of how much of the wonder and fantasy from his children’s stories seems to have been drawn from personal experience.
 If Danny, the Champion of the World was your favorite Dahl (ahem… Kari), it would probably give you a thrill to realize that some of the most whimsical activities depicted in that book were lived experiences.
 His lovely portrayal of pastoral England is also well worth reading, particularly for those of us cooped up in tiny apartments.
 All in all, a nice window into the life of an incredible writer.

 As Kari and I said on Thursday, we’re so grateful to the Ontario Library Association for having us as part of the amazing Forest of Reading program.
 And to all the kids who took part in the program and voted: you guys are the BEST!!!
 Keep reading!